MarieGotthardt/id2223-lab1/README.md

 Interactive apps that utilize the ML system are hosted on Hugging Face and use Gradio for the user interface.

 ### Data Preparation and EDA
 In a first step, we cleaned and prepared the data.
-First, we filled missing data.
+First, we replaced missing data.
 In case of numerical features, we therefore randomly generated data points within the range of the values of the respective features.
 For missing values of categorical data, on the other hand, we replaced missing data by a category corresponding to "Unknown".
 Afterwards, we checked the dataset for duplicated records and removed those.
 Then we transformed the